Notable Nebraska Poets

 Ted Kooser is the editor of the weekly newspaper column, American Life in Poetry.
 The column features accessible poems from across the nation.
 The column started in 2005, and is archived at this website.

-Grace Bauer has published eight volumes of poetry, dating back to 1993 This House Where I Never Lived.
+Grace Bauer has published eight volumes of poetry, dating back to This House Where I Never Lived in 1993.
 She has taught poetry at UNL since 1994.
 Her most recent volume is Nowhere All at Once 2014.

 Grace Bauer has three poems on the Poetry Foundation website.

 Grace Bauer has a biography and several interview links at Poets & Writers.

 Stephen Behrendt has published four volumes of poetry, dating back to Instrument of Bones (1992).
 His most recent volume is Refractions (2014).
 He has worked especially with British Romantic poetry and culture, including the recovery of women Romantic poets, during his storied career at UNL since 1980.
 He serves as George Holmes Distinguished Professor of English.

 Stephen Behrendt has two poems on the Poetry Foundation website.

 Kwame Dawes is Chancellor’s Professor of English and Glenna Luschei Editor of Prairie Schooner at UNL.
 He has published over 20 volumes of poetry, dating back to Progeny of Air (1994).
 His most recent volume is Duppy Conquerer (2013).

 Kwame Dawes’ official website offers information about his performances, plays, publications, school visits, and features his twitter-composed “memo to poets.”

 Kwame Dawes has two poems featured on the Poetry Foundation website.